ComethTheNerd/FST/README.md

 # Overview

-Simple movie search example in SwiftUI, leveraging data from the OMDB API.
+Simple 5 hour timeboxed implementation of a movie search app in SwiftUI, leveraging data from the OMDB API.

 ## Demo
 Click the thumbnail below to watch the [video](https://youtu.be/w3DsBtmwl0g).